-2 Based on the proposed footprint for B-21 MOB 2 facilities (see Figure 3.10-7 for planned areas of construction and the North and South WGF sites), surface waters associated 3 with Northwest Lake and North Lake, a segment of Long Branch Creek, and a tributary 4 of Long Branch Creek were identified as jurisdictional WOTUS during 2021 and 2022 5 surveys that could potentially be impacted by construction of these facilities.
-If the JD 6 process concludes that any impacted WOTUS are jurisdictional, then an application for a 7 CWA Section 404 permit would be required.
-Permit applicants generally must show that 8 they have, to the extent practicable, taken steps to avoid impacts to WOTUS, minimize 9 10 potential impacts to WOTUS, or provide compensatory mitigation for any unavoidable impacts.
-Alternatively, facility placement could potentially be designed to avoid impacts 11 to the jurisdictional WOTUS.
-12
+Based on the proposed footprint for B-21 MOB 2 facilities (see Figure 3.10-7 for planned areas of construction and the North and South WGF sites), surface waters associated with Northwest Lake and North Lake and a segment of Long Branch Creek were identified as jurisdictional WOTUS during 2021 and 2022 surveys and could potentially be impacted by construction of the North WGF.
+USACE verified jurisdictional status of these surface waters through an approved JD (see Appendix F, Physical Resources) (USACE, 2023a; USACE, 2023b).
+If construction activities would impact any jurisdictional WOTUS, then an application for a CWA Section 404 permit would be required.
+Permit applicants generally must show that they have, to the extent practicable, taken steps to avoid impacts to WOTUS, minimize potential impacts to WOTUS, or provide compensatory mitigation for any unavoidable impacts.
+Alternatively, facility placement could potentially be designed to avoid impacts to the jurisdictional WOTUS.

 Long Branch Creek immediately downstream of Whiteman AFB has been designated by MDNR as an impaired listed water on the 303(d) list (Whiteman AFB, 2020a).
 Pollutants of concern include total suspended solids, total nitrogen, and total phosphorus.
 In a report published in 2008, MDNR listed runoff from Whiteman AFB as a potential source of pollutants but also noted animal feeding operations and agricultural land use upstream of the base as potential sources (Whiteman AFB, 2020a).
 Clear Fork Creek is also an impaired listed water due to low dissolved oxygen.
 Operations and chemicals anticipated to be used for B-21 MOB 2 at Whiteman AFB would not be expected to contribute nitrogen or phosphorus to Long Branch Creek.
 Erosion control measures as specified in the SWPPP would mitigate contribution of suspended solids.
 Low dissolved oxygen at Clear Fork Creek is not expected to be exacerbated by B-21 MOB 2 operations since the base implements spill control, waste management, and good housekeeping measures that would prevent the release of pollutants into Clear Fork Creek that consume dissolved oxygen.
 Impacts on surface waters from erosion during construction/demolition could be avoided by implementation of erosion and sediment control measures specified in the Whiteman AFB SWPPP (Whiteman AFB, 2020a).
-Furthermore, for construction projects involving land disturbance greater than 1 acre, coverage under the base construction general permit is required, and erosion would be controlled through adherence to the permit requirements.
+Furthermore, for construction projects involving land disturbance greater than 1 acre, an MDNR construction land- disturbance permit including the development of a site-specific SWPPP would be required.
+As noted previously, the SWPPP would describe BMPs to minimize soil erosion and prevent sediments and pollutants from leaving the site as a result of stormwater discharges during construction activities and construction support activities (e.g., borrow pits, staging areas, and material storage areas).
+The DAF will ensure that NPDES requirements are met during execution of construction projects and will coordinate with MDNR as needed.
+Erosion would be controlled through adherence to permit requirements and site-specific construction SWPPPs.